Fuccillo-Lab/Iliakis-Striatal-Interneuron-bioRxiv-2026/opto_behavior/README.md

 # Optogenetic inhibition behavior

-This directory contains the MATLAB analyses for the optogenetic behavioral results in Figure 4C–F and Figure S14 of:
+This directory contains the MATLAB analyses for the optogenetic behavioral results in Figure 4C–F, Figure S13, and Figure S14 of:

 > Iliakis EA et al. *Striatal interneuron microcircuits gate reinforcement to
 > stabilize adaptive choice.* bioRxiv (2026).